jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 </artwork></figure>

-Since there is a new key share extension to accomodate keys larger than the 65,535 Byte limit (KeyShareEntryPQC), this is reflected in the existing ExtensionType structure from [RFC8446] where this is the new type that holds a value of 63, "key_share_pqc":
+Since there is a new key share extension to accommodate keys larger than the 65,535 Byte limit (KeyShareEntryPQC), this is reflected in the existing ExtensionType structure from [RFC8446] where this is the new type that holds a value of 63, "key_share_pqc":

 <figure><artwork>